FNeiva/w205-final-project/README.md

 #### Troubleshooting ####

 The steps above have been tested many times, by different people and always using the specified AWS AMI.
 However, we understand that no matter the amount of testing problems may still occur.
 If that is the case, please get in touch with the authors or open an issue in our project GitHub webpage at [https://github.com/FNeiva/w205-final-project/issues](https://github.com/FNeiva/w205-final-project/issues "Project Issues Page").

+**"Error gathering weather data for <city>!" error appearing in streaming.log**

+Those errors can be caused by either a faulty Dark Sky API Key or by weather data unavailable for the city in the Dark Sky service.
+Check the error by accessing the Dark Sky website and trying their sample API call using the web browser.
+If you receive a 403 error, it could be because you reached the maximum daily amount of free API calls allowed.
+If it works, your API Key may have been renewed and changed.
+If that's the case, re-run the setup script for the Visualization layer and insert the new credentials, then stop and start the application.